No9/eleventy-ondemand-docker/README.md

     ```
     git clone eleventy-serverless-docker
     ```
-1. Create an s3 bucket on your favourite cloud provider and copy the contents of sample data to it.
+1. Create an s3 bucket on your favourite cloud provider.

 1. Copy the contents of the folder `sampledata` to the s3 bucket